RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 ```
 summarizes the significance of **<font face="courier">TestRubi</font>**'s arguments.

-The following are the names of the top-level test-suites:
+The following are the top-level test-suite names:
 * 0 Independent test suites
 * 1 Algebraic functions
 * 2 Exponentials